Haskell creates fast, safe software.

 Here's a selection of our projects and products built with, for and about Haskell.

 We use Haskell to power the REST/JSON API behind our commenting service, Carnival.
 Using only a pair of Heroku dynos, it responds to requests instantly without resorting to caching or other performance tricks.
 When performance peaks, Haskell doesn't bat an eye.
-Since it was deployed almost 2 years ago, we have only discovered one bug in the Haskell code.See Carnival in Action
+Since it was deployed about 2 years ago, we have only discovered one bug in the Haskell code.See Carnival in Action

 Fast, Working Parsing

 When users complete Upcase exercises, we need to parse their Git history to understand their work.
 Our diff parser in Ruby was the most significant source of bugs and performance problems in the application.
-We deployed a Haskell service to take over diff parsing about 2 years ago, and we haven't had to release any bug fixes or performance changes since.
+We deployed a Haskell service to take over diff parsing over 2 years ago, and we haven't had to release any bug fixes or performance changes since.
 It parses immense diffs using constant memory.See how Upcase performs

 We wrote the book on programming without null